pierre-yves-monnet/c8-loadtest-challenge/doc/Specification.md

 For the proof of concept (POC), only UE transactions will be created, **with two accredited organizations: the European Bank and National Andorra Bank**.

+Workers are developped in a classical method: the worker get a job, do the treatment and complete the job.

 # Expectations